Children’s Charity Formerly Supported By Meghan Markle Admits To Trading Aid For Sex, Reports ‘Daily Mail’

 https://twitter.com/worldvisioncan/status/938177472654430208

-World Vision’s Reaction and Response To Exploitation
+World Vision’s Reaction And Response To Exploitation

 Since the revelation, World Vision has taken steps to rectify its former aid workers’ wrongs.
-The children’s charity is shaking up its internal systems—probably to weed out the rotten eggs, and has informed authorities about the exploitation.
+The children’s charity is shaking up its internal systems to weed out the rotten eggs, and has informed authorities about the exploitation.
 The charity is committed to maintaining open communication with its regulators and partners to prevent further incidents.

-World Vision is only one of many charities who has openly admitted to its aid workers’ exploitive ways.
+World Vision is only one of many charities who have openly admitted to its aid workers’ exploitive ways.
 Oxfam International, another charity, also revealed that its aid workers were involved in some form of sexual misconduct during the aftermath of the 2010 earthquake in Haiti.
-Since then, Oxfam International has apologized and is working towards rebuilding its supporters’ faith.
+Since then, Oxfam International has apologized and is working toward rebuilding its supporters’ faith.

 Oxfam International has revealed its plans on how to eradicate exploitation amongst its ranks via its official website.
-World Vision seems to be headed down the same path as Oxfam international.
+World Vision seems to be headed down the same path as Oxfam International.